EMU circulation planning for Silesian Railways: case study and a quantum approach

 where $N = \max_{v,d} N(v,d) \leq \# EMUs$ is the number of rolling stock in depots. \item Eq.~\eqref{eq::qubo_seats} yields a bound of the same order as Eq.~\eqref{eq::seats}~\eqref{eq::bikes}. \item From Eq.~\eqref{eq:drivers_qubo}

 where $A = \max_{t,d} A(t,d)$ is the number of drivers. \end{itemize}

-Concluding, the number of QUBO terms scales in the worst case as $|R|^3$ and $|T|^5$, which is problematic when the number of rolling stock types is large.
-Hence, it is worth examining the frontier of problem sizes that can still be effectively transformed to QUBO, in order to design future hybrid approaches.
+Concluding, the number of QUBO terms scales in the worst case as $|R|^3$ and $|T|^5$.
+This is to be compared with the scaling of the linear formulation in Eq.~\eqref{eq::size_H}: there the scaling in rolling stock types is linear.
+As in practical instances $|T|$ is order of $100$, this suggests that the QUBO approach will be less practical in case of large instances.
+Yet it is conceptually interesting as it is one of the native input formats of quantum devices.